hindtaibi/FCCAnalyses_Hind/README.md

 # Generalities
-In this FCC-ee analysis, we are interested in the final states with 2 leptonic Z bosons (ZH &rarr; 4l + xx).
+In this FCC-ee analysis, we are interested in final states with 2 leptonic Z bosons (ZH &rarr; 4l + xx).
 Therefore, we have two possibilities concerning these leptonic Z bsosons.
 Indeed, we could have:
 - two on shell leptonic Z bosons in the final state (case A),
 - one on shell and one off shell leptonic Z bosons in the final state (case B).